Jomiri/pyfiberamp/README.rst

 GitHub or contact me at pyfiberamp@gmail.com.
 If you find PyFiberAmp useful in your own project, I would also very much like to hear about it.

+If you want to simulate nonlinear and/or dispersive pulse propagation in fiber amplifiers, the new `pyLaserPulse <https://github.com/jsfeehan/pyLaserPulse>`_ package looks like a promising option, though I have not tested it yet myself.

 A visual example
 =================
 Few-nanosecond pulses propagating in an Yb-doped fiber amplifier are distorted because of gain saturation.